Colombia

 Judicial guidelines

-The Guidelines apply across the entire judicial branch, including national and local courts, judges, clerks, and administrative staff.
+The Guidelines of the Superior Council of the Judiciary apply across the entire Colombian judicial branch, and orient the work of around 38,000 public servants (including judges, clerks, and administrative staff) and 6,500 courts, both at the national and local level.
 They include categories of permitted use with exhaustive lists of permissible tasks.
 Using AI to perform administrative functions– such as ‘scheduling of activities or errands’, drafting minutes or administrative texts and translating documents – is always permitted.
 When AI is used for more substantive tasks – such as transcribing hearings, summarising the facts of a case and drafting procedural orders – it is subject to additional safeguards and requirements, including – depending on the task – ‘detailed review’ of the output and ‘special observance of transparency and accountability’.
 Generative AI may not be used for any task outside those listed in the Guidelines, unless expressly authorised by the Superior Council of the Judiciary.

 The Guidelines impose restrictions on both the use of certain AI tools and the type of tasks they may be used to perform:

-• Training Data Provenance: AI tools whose training data provenance cannot be verified may only be used to perform administrative support functions.
+- Training Data Provenance: AI tools whose training data provenance cannot be verified may only be used to perform administrative support functions.

-• Evidence and legal reasoning: AI may not be used for evidence assessment, scrutiny of facts, making ‘value judgements’, and resolving ‘legal problems’.
+- Evidence and legal reasoning: AI may not be used for evidence assessment, scrutiny of facts, making ‘value judgements’, and resolving ‘legal problems’.

-• Automated decision-making: AI tools that apply legal rules or adopt decisions based exclusively on the tool’s responses are prohibited.
+Automated decision-making: AI tools that apply legal rules or adopt decisions based exclusively on the tool’s responses are prohibited.

-• Human rights risk: AI tools whose use could infringe fundamental rights are restricted.
+Human rights risk: AI tools whose use could infringe fundamental rights are restricted.

-• Commercial free chatbots: General-purpose or commercial chatbots in their free version may not be used for judicial purposes.
+Commercial free chatbots: General-purpose or commercial chatbots in their free version may not be used for judicial purposes.

 The Guidelines set out a catalogue of 15 principles and guarantees governing the use of AI in the judiciary, including: